trannhukhoinguyen/multi-feature-blog/src/content/staff/senior-pastor.md

 name: "Rev. Dr. John Smith"
 title: "Senior Pastor"
 image: "/uploads/staff/john-smith.webp"
-email: "pastor.john@churchname.org"
+email: "pastor.john@housename.org"
 phone: "+1-555-0101"
 bio: "Pastor John has been faithfully serving our congregation for over 12 years, bringing wisdom, compassion, and biblical teaching to our community."
 order: 1
 draft: false
 ---

-Rev. Dr. John Smith has been the Senior Pastor of our church since 2013.
+Rev. Dr. John Smith has been the Senior Pastor of our house since 2013.
 He holds a Doctor of Ministry from Seminary University and has over 20 years of pastoral experience.

 ## Ministry Philosophy